wikindx/wikindx/website/web/src/content/install/upgrade.md

    After their update, enable them again.

 8. If you have created custom components you must adapt them to keep them working.
-Particularly in version 5.9.1, the `component.json` file is added to describe the component.
+Starting from version 5.9.1, the `component.json` file is added to describe the component.

    a) Administrators who have written their own bibliographic styles for